Bulk Email Guidelines

 - It alerts the community to situations around health and safety (examples include crime alerts, snow closings and flu vaccinations).

 - It keeps segments of the community informed of their business.
 For example, in the case of official committees, the messages could contain minutes, updates, and announcements.
 This would include instructors who send official email to the students in their courses.

 Announcements that do not meet these requirements of urgency and/or critical information, should seek other methods of relaying their information, such as Today@Brown and Brown's online events calendar.

 It is acknowledged that the membership list of particular groups belongs to the offices which maintain them.
 As such, these list owners have the right to communicate with their constituents as they deem best, and may send out bulk email to those groups without need of further authorization.
 In addition, these offices can delegate to other offices or individuals the authority to communicate with these groups.
 In general, it is expected that this delegation will parallel the existing delegation models of paper-based mailings.

 Requests to send out bulk email to the following populations must have the approval of the owning offices and must meet the criteria listed above.
-Contact the Help Desk (email@example.com) to coordinate any requests only if they meet these requirements.
+Contact the office of Computing Accounts and Passwords at firstname.lastname@example.org to coordinate any requests only if they meet these requirements.
 Bear in mind that a request will not be honored if it does not meet the requirements specified above.